codemonkeyfrom-space/site/src/content/blog/webrogue-part2-mapgen.md

 ---
 title: 'Webrogue Part 2: map generation: simplex noise with warping'
 description: 'Webrogue Part 2: map generation: simplex noise with warping'
-pubDate: '2025-06-03'
+pubDate: '2025-06-08'
 heroImage: '/webrogue/part2-mapgen/ss1.jpg'
 demoUrl: '/'
 ---

 <p>
 To continue our series on our new web-based roguelike project called "webrogue", we examine some of our map generation options.
-We wanted to start by generating a relatively realistic overworld map using configurable "terrain types" represented by ascii character glyphs and colors.
+We wanted to start by generating a relatively realistic overworld map using configurable terrain types represented by ascii glyphs and colors.
 As usual, we sought to save some time by asking an AI to help.
 </p>
 <p>